codinglawyer/codinglawyer.io/posts/14-hocs-the-ultimate-guide-part-i/index.md

 seo_title: Higher-order components&#58 the ultimate guide (part I)
 slug: hocs-the-ultimate-guide-part-i
 description:
-   You'll learn how to enhance your presentational components using higher-order components in your React application, and you’ll also understand the principles behind this pattern.
+   You'll learn how to enhance your presentational components using higher-order components in your React application,and you’ll also understand the principles behind this pattern.
 tags:
 - react
 - functional programming